 You really don’t want to be stuck unable to power your equipment because the generator isn’t powerful enough.
-Likewise you don’t want to waste money on something that’s far too powerful.
+Likewise, you don’t want to waste money on something that’s far too powerful.

-Whilst you many only require a smaller generator, if it will be used consistently over a long period of time, it could be cheaper to hire a larger generator to avoid constant fuel management.
+Whilst you may only require a smaller generator, if it will be used consistently over a long period of time, it could be cheaper to hire a larger generator to avoid constant fuel management.

-However, underestimating your power needs could lead to excessive wear and tear on the generator, so be generous when working out your needs – it’s never an exact math.
+However, underestimating your power needs could lead to excessive wear and tear on the generator, so be generous when working out your needs – it’s never exact math.

-In this blog we will discuss how you can choose the right generator to meet your site(s) needs.
+In this blog, we will discuss how you can choose the right generator to meet your site(s) needs.